canonical/documentation-builder/README.rst

 ----

+## Maintenance mode

-**Maintenance mode**: `documentation-builder` is now considered a legacy product, as all user maintained documentation sets should now be moving to the [discourse-docs model](https://github.com/canonical-webteam/practices/blob/master/solutions/documentation.md#community-documentation).
+`documentation-builder` is now considered a legacy product, as all user maintained documentation sets should now be moving to the [discourse-docs model](https://github.com/canonical-webteam/practices/blob/master/solutions/documentation.md#community-documentation).

 Important fixes will still be performed, but we will not be adding new features.